Fenwick High School (Oak Park, Illinois)

-Fenwick High School is a selective private Catholic college preparatory school located in Oak Park, a town in Cook County, Illinois that is bordered by Chicago on the north, east, River Forest and Forest Park on the West, and Cicero and Berwyn on the south.
+Fenwick High School is a private Catholic college preparatory school located in Oak Park, a town in Cook County, Illinois that is bordered by Chicago on the Northeast, River Forest and Forest Park on the West, and Cicero and Berwyn on the South.
 Fenwick was founded in 1929 and is a ministry of the Province of St. Albert the Great (Dominican Friars).
 It is the only school directly operated and staffed by the Order of Preachers (Dominican friars) in the United States.
-It is named in honor of Cincinnati Bishop Edward Dominic Fenwick, O.P..
-Fr.
-Richard Peddicord, O.P. has served as president of Fenwick High School since July 1, 2012.
+It is named in honor of the first Bishop of Cincinnati, Dominican friar Edward Dominic Fenwick, O.P..

+Retired Marine Corps Col. Otto J. Rutt, a Harvard University graduate and Fenwick alumnus, became the school's first lay president in November 2024.